 4 Things to do When Offered a Promotion Without a Raise

-While receiving a promotion without a raise isn’t ideal, Mitchell Goldstein, President of The Mason Group, says that “when an employee has the opportunity to take on a new title, but there is no expected pay increase, it’s time to be strategic, as an upgrade in your job title is a win for your long-term success.”
+While receiving a promotion without a raise isn’t ideal, Mitch Goldstein, President of The Mason Group, says that “when an employee has the opportunity to take on a new title, but there is no expected pay increase, it’s time to be strategic, as an upgrade in your job title is a win for your long-term success.”

-If the promotion is valuable to the progression of your career, just because it comes without an increase in pay doesn’t mean that you should reject it right off the bat.
+If the promotion is valuable to the progression of your career, just because it comes without an increase in pay, doesn’t mean that you should reject it right off the bat.
 You may consider taking the promotion as a strategic way to gain new skill sets that could be useful in achieving your career goals.

 Here are 4 things you can do if you’re offered a promotion without a raise: